 - 10.1 The council recognises the importance of ensuring that all relevant individuals involved in the treasury management function are fully equipped to undertake the duties and responsibilities allocated to them.
-There are two categories of relevant individuals: - a) Treasury management staff employed by the council.
+There are two categories of relevant individuals: - a.
+Treasury management staff employed by the council.
 All treasury management staff should receive appropriate training relevant to the requirements of their duties at the appropriate time.
 The council operates a Performance Appraisal Scheme which identifies the training requirements of individual members of staff engaged on treasury related activities.

-Additionally, training may also be provided on the job and it will be the responsibility of the Deputy Head of Finance to ensure that all staff under his / her authority receive the level of training appropriate to their duties.
+Additionally, training may also be provided on the job and it will be the responsibility of the Head of Finance to ensure that all staff under his / her authority receive the level of training appropriate to their duties.
 This will also apply to those staff who, from time to time cover for absences from the treasury management team.

-All staff responsible for Treasury Management training were invited to attend a Treasury Management Training session delivered by Link Asset Services on 18 January 2018 and further training will be arranged as required.
+All Financial Services Team members responsible for Treasury Management were invited to attend a Treasury Management Training session delivered by Link Asset Services on 9 January 2020 and further training will be arranged as required.

-b) Members charged with governance of the treasury management function.
+b.
+Members charged with governance of the treasury management function.
 Those charged with governance recognise their individual responsibility to ensure that they have the necessary skills to complete their role effectively.
-All members responsible for scrutiny were invited to attend a Treasury Management training session delivered by Link Asset Services on 18 January 2018 and a further training session was held on 13 November 2018.
-Training will continue to be held as required.
+All members responsible for scrutiny were invited to attend a Treasury Management training session delivered by Link Asset Services on 9 January 2020 and further training was given to Overview and Scrutiny Committee on 18 January 2021.